I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nf-minitape-tapeclasscomparememory.md

 ## -remarks
 <p>A tape miniclass driver uses <b>TapeClassCompareMemory</b> to compare memory in a portable way.
 For example, a miniclass driver uses <b>TapeClassCompareMemory</b> in its TapeMiniVerifyInquiry routine to determine whether a given product ID matches one of the devices the driver supports.</p>

-<p>A tape miniclass driver uses <b>TapeClassCompareMemory</b> to compare memory in a portable way.
-For example, a miniclass driver uses <b>TapeClassCompareMemory</b> in its TapeMiniVerifyInquiry routine to determine whether a given product ID matches one of the devices the driver supports.</p>

 ## -requirements
 <table>
 <tr>